-Garlic Lemon Shrimp Skewers have all the flavor of shrimp scampi in a simple skewer that's ready in less than 15 minutes.
-Jump to Recipe keyboard_arrow_down
+Garlic Lemon Shrimp Kabobs have all the flavor of shrimp scampi in a simple skewer that's ready in less than 15 minutes.

-This Easy Shrimp Kababs cooked in butter, garlic, and lemon are a quick meal that everyone loves.
+These Easy Shrimp Kabobs cooked in butter, garlic, and lemon are a quick meal that everyone loves.
 Plus they are so versatile.
 Serve them with some Grilled Broccoli, Mexican Chopped Salad, or your favorite side dishes.

 Kabobs are my favorite go-to when I'm craving a summery dish.
-Whether or not it's summer, that doesn't really matter.
 Of course, these are great on the grill (and we've been known to fire up the grill when it's snowing), but they are also just as good in the oven or cooked over a grill pan.
 We love them with chicken, beef, veggies, fruit, and now shrimp!

 Plus, the presentation is adorable and, you can almost get away without dirtying any utensils as well.
 I mean, who doesn't love eating off a stick?
 Point is, Garlic Lemon Shrimp Skewers are a quick-and-easy meal that is packed with lemon and garlic flavor that you'll find yourself making again and again and again.